taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 IOCP stands for I/O Completion Ports; in this type of queue you get a notification when events are completed, e.g., when data is read to a buffer.

-This is a basic breakdown of what happens in this type of event queue:
+Below is a basic breakdown of what happens in this type of event queue:

 1. We create an event queue by calling the syscall `CreateIoCompletionPort`.
 2. We create a buffer and ask the OS to give us a handle to a socket.